johnbrc/MPD-Distribution/Content/Modules/Modules.md

 ### Editable Files ###

-These files may be edited directly; best results will be obtained by using a markdown editor—I recommend [MultiMarkdown Composer][Mmdc], not least because it facilitate [Critic Markup][cm]
+These files may be edited in any plain-text editor—I recommend [MultiMarkdown Composer][Mmdc], which facilitates use of [Critic Markup][cm].

 -	mmd — plain text source files.